 Selling a stock at a loss may require a “stop-loss order.”
-This allows an investor to minimize their losses if a stock begins to plummet.
+This allows an investor to minimize their losses if a stock price begins to plummet.
 If the stock falls below a certain price, it would trigger the sale of your stock.

 Investors need to be strategic with the price they set for a stop-loss order because a temporary dip in the market may trigger a sale, even if they do not want to sell.

 As stated earlier, it is ideal to minimize losses to around 8%.
 You have the option to set your stop-loss order to a certain loss percentage (5%, 10%, 20%, etc.).

 The risk with this option is that you may end up selling below the market price and still lose money.
 However, if a company’s outlook is bleak or they are going through major changes, it still may be in your best interest to minimize your loss.